timdeschryver/timdeschryver.dev/content/posts/ng-update-the-setup/index.md

 ---
-title: 'ng update: the setup'
+title: ng update: the setup
 slug: ng-update-the-setup
 description: Let your library automatically update with ng update
 author: Tim Deschryver
-date: '2018-05-21T14:00:16.553Z'
+date: 2018-05-21T14:00:16.553Z
-tags:
-  - Angular
+tags: Angular
-banner: './images/banner.jpg'
+banner: ./images/banner.jpg
-bannerCredit: 'Photo by [Victor Lozano](https://unsplash.com/@prozpris) on [Unsplash](https://unsplash.com)'
+bannerCredit: Photo by [Victor Lozano](https://unsplash.com/@prozpris) on [Unsplash](https://unsplash.com)
 published: true
 ---

 With the Angular 6 release, already a couple weeks ago, the CLI package `@angular/cli` also received an update (also version 6).
 You will probably already have heard of it or even used it, but this update of the CLI introduced a new command `ng update`.
 In short this updates your application and its dependencies by taking a look if any of the dependencies in your `package.json` has a new version available.
 For more details about Angular 6 release you can take a look at the resources at the bottom of this post.

 If you want to automatically let the CLI update your own library when a user runs `ng update` you’ll have to plug into the `ng-update` hook.
-As an example we’re going to use [frontal](https://github.com/timdeschryver/frontal)_— a selectbox/dropdown component based on_ [_downshift_](https://github.com/paypal/downshift)\_ — _which is currently on version 1.0.0 and after running `ng update` we want to have version 2.0.0 beta installed.
+As an example we’re going to use [frontal](https://github.com/timdeschryver/frontal)_— a selectbox/dropdown component based on_ [_downshift_](https://github.com/paypal/downshift) - which is currently on version 1.0.0 and after running `ng update` we want to have version 2.0.0 beta installed.
 There are also some popular packages where you can take a peek: [RxJs](https://github.com/ReactiveX/rxjs), [angular/material2](https://github.com/angular/material2) and recently the [NgRx packages](https://github.com/ngrx/platform).

 Enough of the what, let’s take a look at the how!